Wednesday, November 17, 2010

 As Always...
 Hiroshima

-Arriving around noon from nearby Miyajima, however, that solitude was not possible.
+Arriving around noon from nearby Miyajima, however, the solitude to nudge me into those reflections was not possible.
 The park teemed with school kids of all ages.
 There were enthusiastic elementary students all bonded together by matching ball caps of red, yellow or white, depending on the school.
 The kids were racing about in the leaves - the Peace Park is a park after all - choking back their lunches or asking the foreigners to indulge in their efforts to complete an English assignment during their travels.
-Nadine and I encountered three groups of kids, all from schools near where I lived or taught in the past and I enjoyed shocking them with my Nihongo and familiarity with their hometowns.
+We encountered three groups of kids, all from schools in Kyoto near where I lived or taught in the past and I enjoyed shocking them with my Nihongo and familiarity with their neighbourhoods.
 (One group dared to tell their teacher within earshot that they did indeed ask me all the questions that they were assigned and I called them out to inform their teacher that all they did was thrust a paper in front of me to say "Peace message, please."
 Once a teacher, always a teacher.)

 The cranes keep coming and coming.